Skip to main content

 See CIE Information and CIE Workgroup pages for more information, as well as HB4150 Report and CIE for the Waiver brief.

-The Social Health Needs and Analytics Projects Unit
+Social Health Needs and Analytics Projects

-The Social Health Needs and Analytics Projects Unit is responsible for providing technical and data support for OHA's work to implement Oregon's historic 1115 Medicaid Waiver (2022-2027), Medicaid children's services such as the Early Periodic Screening Diagnosis and Treatment benefit, and for other Medicaid special projects.
+The Social Health Needs and Analytics Projects Team is responsible for providing technical and data support for OHA's work to implement Oregon's historic 1115 Medicaid Waiver (2022-2027), Medicaid children's services such as the Early Periodic Screening Diagnosis and Treatment benefit, and for other Medicaid special projects.
 This unit focuses on data collection, analysis and reporting related to new health-related social needs (HRSN) services, such as housing and food supports, for Medicaid members undergoing major life transitions.

 Amanda Peden, Manager